14 BEST Things to Do in Queenstown With Kids in 2025

 The best way to travel around New Zealand is by car.
 After flying into Auckland, pick up a rental car, or purchase one, and start driving.
 New Zealand is small and well connected by road so a road trip is by far your best bet.

-The basic road trip route starts in Auckland, loops up to Cape Reinga (the top of the North Island), then heads all the way down to Wellington, some times stopping in New Plymouth, across the Cook Strait by Ferry, then down to Stewart Island.
-Then either fly back to Auckland or continue your trip up the opposite coast, visiting The Catlins (and the iconic Nugget Point Lighthouse), Christchurch, Akaroa and the Coromandel (+ Whitianga) along the west coast.
+The basic road trip route starts in Auckland, loops up to Cape Reinga (the top of the North Island), then heads all the way down to Wellington, across the Cook Strait by Ferry, then down to Stewart Island.
+Then either fly back to Auckland or continue your trip up the opposite coast, visiting The Catlins, Christchurch, Akaroa and the Coromandel along the west coast.

 Bus Tours, Ubers and Flights